Hereditary Kidney Cancer Program

 - Associated dermatologic skin conditions with or without a family history of kidney cancer such as fibrofolliculomas, leiomyomas, angiofibromas, etc.

-The program contains a team of experts within the Yale New Haven Hospital and Smilow Cancer Center focused on managing cancer patients.
+The program contains a team of experts within Yale New Haven Hospital and Smilow Cancer Hospital focused on managing cancer patients.
 This includes clinicians in their field with a specific interest in treating hereditary cancer syndromes.
-As part of our program we have experienced genetic counselors, a clinical geneticist familiar with next generation testing, a molecular diagnostic team, and a partnership with the newly established Yale Cancer Genetics and Prevention Program.
+As part of our program we have experienced genetic counselors, a clinical geneticist familiar with next generation testing, a molecular diagnostic team, and a partnership with the newly established Cancer Genetics & Prevention Program.

 Besides performing genetic testing for known kidney cancer genes using in-house CLIA certified genetic labs, our team also is interested in novel gene discovery.
 By using next generating sequencing techniques, we expect to find new causes that contribute to familial cancer predisposition, some of them with therapeutic implications.